nickso9/lwc-sound-board/README.md

 ### Overview

 #### Community Soundboard is a web application built on the Salesforce Experience Cloud using Lightning Web Components (LWC) and Apex.
-It allows users to create, share, use sound clips on their own soundboard, and search for and add sounds created by other users.
+It allows users to create, share, use sound clips on their own soundboard, plus search for and add sounds created by other users.